sgmurphy/wordpress-plugins/jonradio-private-site/readme.txt

-=== My Private Site - One-Click Password Protection for All Your Site's Content ===
+=== My Private Site ===
 Contributors: dgewirtz
 Donate link: http://zatzlabs.com/lab-notes/
-Tags: registered only, privacy, protected, restricted, password protect Requires at least: 4.0
+Tags: login, visibility, private, security, pages Requires at least: 4.0
-Tested up to: 6.5
+Tested up to: 6.6
-Stable tag: 3.1.0
+Stable tag: 3.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily secure posts, pages, or your entire WordPress site by requiring visitors to login with a single password.
+Create a Private Site visible only to your registered users.

 == Description ==
 Allows the Administrator to restrict a WordPress-based web site to viewing only by registered users who are logged on.
 Any attempt, by anyone not logged, to view any Page, Post or other part of the site will display a WordPress login screen.

 Login prompts are provided whenever a non-logged in user ("site visitor") attempts to access any URL controlled by WordPress on the web site.

 **Note:** If privacy isn't turned on for your theme, use the Compatibility Mode option on the Site Privacy tab.
 This is known to apply to Elementor, Oxygen, and Twenty Twenty Two themes.

-= New in 3.1: REST API Guardian =

-* Turn on or off the My Private Site REST API security features.
-* Block REST API access for logged-out users

 = More Features and Settings =